 - Is it cheaper to charge Tesla at home or at supercharger?

-- How much does it cost to fully charge a Chevy Bolt?
+- How much does an electrician charge to install a Tesla charger?

-- Can I plug Tesla into regular outlet?
+- Can I install a Tesla charger myself?

 - Should I charge my Tesla every night?